microsoft/types-publisher/README.md

 Instead of waiting for someone to push to DefinitelyTyped, you should test out your new deployment by running `npm run make-production-server-run`, which will trigger a full build .

+## Deployment

+- 1. Change the `package.json` version
+- 1. Commit and create a corresponding tag
+- 1. Push the tag and a [GitHub Action](.github/workflows/deploy_on_tag.yml) will deploy to npm